-With the deluge of challenges facing fashion CIOs, companies are now turning to Application Managed Service Providers to ease the burden and better confront these hurdles.
+With the deluge of challenges facing fashion CIOs, companies are now turning to Application Managed Service Partners to ease the burden and better confront these hurdles.
 Managed Service Providers help with many issues, and by keeping IT operations running smoothly, the organization is better positioned to compete in the industry.
 This is echoed in a new Forrester study, which illuminates the evolving IT landscape revealing findings that indicate that by year 2015, IT projects handled by the IT department will decline by 47% with a rise in a number of CIO-led collaborative ventures with external vendors.

 The Fashion CIO of the Future

 Fashion CIOs are now compelled to make their mark and unleash new technology that will differentiate a fashion business from their competitors, instead of spending most of their time automating the back office.
 IT has certainly pervaded to one of the core strategies in the Fashion industry and as companies actively pursue IT-enabled business innovation throughout their organizations, the CIOs have a mandate to innovate.
 The business-driven CIOs will be a key part in the overall strategy of a fashion organization – empowering and reshaping the operating model to be better aligned with today’s technology evolution.